-Yes, we recruit staff to help coach volunteers in the processing center.
-In the summer, check our employment page to see what employment opportunities exist for each processing center location.What are the dates of operation?
+Yes, we recruit staff to help coach volunteers in the processing center beginning in late August.
+In the summer, check our employment page to see what opportunities exist for the Calgary processing center location.

-Processing centers are open late November to mid-December to prepare shoebox gifts for international shipping.Can any age volunteer?
+The processing center is open late November to mid-December to prepare shoebox gifts for international shipping.

-Our processing centers are in warehouses, so please make proper provisions to be comfortably and appropriately dressed for this environment.
+The processing center is in a warehouse, so please make proper provisions to be comfortably and appropriately dressed for this environment.
 Be prepared with closed-toe shoes appropriate for standing for long periods, and warm, layered, casual clothes as the temperature inside can vary.
-Breaks are available as needed.What if the day I’d like to serve is full?
+Breaks are available as needed.

-A volunteer coordinator can add you to the waiting list for your preferred time; if and when space opens up, we will contact you.
+A volunteer coordinator can add you to the waiting list for your preferred time; if and when space opens up, we will contact you: